rodgerskent/etl-project/README.md

 ## Key Insights
 The following key insights were brought to life in the assessment.
 * []()There are 1252 active non-physician anesthesia clinicians and 196,991 registered nurses licensed in Colorado
-* []()DORA does not track “compact” (out-of-state registered nurse) licenses in their Professional & Occupational License dataset which result in non-compliant advanced practitioners to show as compliant when they are deficient.
-Employers must directly ensure compact license compliance.
+* []()DORA does not track “compact” (out-of-state registered nurse) licenses in their Professional & Occupational License dataset.
+This can result in non-compliant advanced practitioners not being flagged as deficient when they may in fact be insufficiently licensed.
+Employers must directly ensure that their clinicians compact licenses are in compliance to prevent revenue loss and penalties.
 * []()An API centric application to provide regular updates to healthcare credentialling professionals is not costly to create or maintain.

 ## Reference Items & Datasource